inickt/cs4500-mineola-kilgore/Fish/README.md

 ##### self-1.md
 A self reflective document describing our thoughts on systems.pdf and milestones.pdf in hindsight.

+##### self-2.md
+A self reflective document describing our thoughts on tile.rkt and board.rkt in hindsight.

-##### game-state.md
+##### systems.pdf
-A memo release describing the components we believe are needed to complete the Fish game system's data definitions.
-Additionally, this file describes the external interface we would like to provide, through which players may interact with a game of Fish.
+A memo release for planning the systems that the complete Fish game and tournament systems would require.

 ## Testing